INTERVIEW BY MARKO SYRJALA AND ARTO LEHTINEN

-Mike Dean: You know, I liked Death Angel; I remember them from being a kid and going to play out on the West Coast in United States for them first time.
+Mike Dean: You know, I liked Death Angel; I remember them from being a kid and going to play out on the West Coast in the United States for the first time.
 Some of the first really good kind of West Coast crossover thrash metal.

 Metal-Rules.com: The guys were really young at the time.

 Mike Dean: Yeah, yeah.
-They showed up in the back of their mother’s station wagon, and got out of the car and put on all their wrist bands made out of nails and stuff like that.
-It was pretty funny, they were like 16.
+They showed up in the back of their mother’s station wagon, and got out of the car, and put on all their wrist bands made out of nails and stuff like that.
+It was pretty funny, and they were like 16.

-Metal-Rules.com: Andy, the drummer, he was like a 13 year old back then.
+Metal-Rules.com: Andy, the drummer, was like a 13-year-old back then.

 Mike Dean: Yeah, that was a trip for sure.

 Metal-Rules.com: So time will tell which lineup is the strongest in a way.
-Do you believe that this line-up is going to be the one and the only C.O.C. in the future?
+Do you believe that this line-up will be the one and the only C.O.C. in the future?

 Mike Dean: Musically, that’s a very good thing that they, the C.O.C.
 Blind, are doing, I’m not knocking it at all.
 But it is confusing in terms of having an artistic identity.
 It’s a long twisted story anyway, just with one version out.
 But yeah, I just think this sound’s legitimacy by everyone.

 Metal-Rules.com: Going back to the current lineup, which we will see tonight, I remember seeing that version live last time, maybe 15, 17 years ago, with Metallica.

 Mike Dean: Yeah, man.
 I do remember that.
 “Laughs”